The Straight Story: Plot

 In Laurens, Iowa, elderly Alvin Straight is found lying on his kitchen floor after a fall.
 His daughter, Rose, takes him to see a doctor, who admonishes him to give up tobacco, improve his diet, and use a walker, all of which he rejects.
-When Alvin's brother, Lyle, suffers a stroke, Alvin decides to visit Lyle, even though they have not spoken in ten years.
+When Alvin's brother, Lyle, suffers a stroke, Alvin decides to visit him, even though they have not spoken in ten years.

 Lyle lives in Mount Zion, Wisconsin, 240 miles away.
-As neither Alvin (due to his age) nor Rose (due to an unspecified disability) have a driver's license, Alvin decides to make the trip on his riding mower.
+As neither Alvin (due to his age) nor Rose (due to an unspecified disability) has a driver's license, Alvin decides to make the trip on his riding mower.
 His plan surprises his family, friends, and neighbors.
 The mower soon breaks down, forcing Alvin to accept a ride from a passing tour bus and call for help.
 However, he is determined to continue the trip, and buys a used 1966 John Deere 110 lawn tractor to continue his journey.

 Alvin meets a variety of people on the road.
 He shares his dinner with a young girl hitchhiker, who ran away from home out of fear that her family would be upset with her pregnancy.
-Alvin reflects about the importance of family, comparing it to a bundle of sticks that is hard to break compared to a single stick.
-The next day, she leaves him a bundle of sticks tied together as a thank-you.
+Alvin reflects on the importance of family, noting how he lost half of his kids and how Rose lost custody to her children after a fire occurred in her house while she was out, later remarking that a bundle of sticks tied together is harder to break than a single one; the next day, she leaves him the former as thanks.
 Several passing RAGBRAI cyclists are amused to see him on the highway and welcome him to their campsite.
 He speaks with some of the cyclists about growing old.
-He also meets a distraught woman who hit a deer during her commute and tearfully rants about how she keeps on hitting deer despite her prayers.
+He also meets a distraught woman who hit a deer during her commute and tearfully rants about how she repeatedly hits deer despite her prayers.
 Alvin respectfully cooks and eats the deer.